nikscave/arduinoarp_1.1_YMMV/README.md

 Revision 1.1 of the arpeggiator module based on Arduino nano Link to original project (https://www.ymnkmusic.com/diy-synths/arpeggiator/)

+Updates from YourModulesMayVary:

 Amended to work with push buttons using a 4067 Multiplexor and a couple of 74HC595 Shift registers.
 Schematic looks noisy but its a really simple build, just lots of buttons an LEDS's.

 ![Module](https://nikscave.github.io/Arp_YMMV.png)